 How do I make my living room feel cosy?

-Layer textiles with throws, cushions, and rugs.
+Layer textiles — throws, cushions, and rugs.
 Add warm lighting with table lamps and candles.
 Include natural elements like plants and wood.
-Create intimate seating arrangements.
-Use warm colours as accents.
+Create intimate seating arrangements and use warm colours as accents.

 Should I hire an interior decorator or do it myself?